Age: 92

-Virginia Cathryn "Gena" Rowlands (born June 19, 1930) is an American actress, whose career in film, stage, and television has spanned over six decades.
+Virginia Cathryn "Gena" Rowlands (born June 19, 1930) is an American film, stage and television actress, whose career in the entertainment industry has spanned over six decades.
 A four-time Emmy and two-time Golden Globe winner, she is known for her collaborations with her late actor-director husband John Cassavetes in ten films, including A Woman Under the Influence (1974) and Gloria (1980), which earned her nominations for the Academy Award for Best Actress.
 She also won the Silver Bear for Best Actress for Opening Night (1977).
-In November 2015, Rowlands received an Honorary Academy Award in recognition of her unique screen performances.[1]
+In November 2015, Rowlands received an Honorary Academy Award in recognition of her unique screen performances.

 In the early 1950s, Rowlands performed with repertory theatre companies and at the Provincetown Playhouse.
 She made her Broadway debut in The Seven Year Itch and toured in a national production of the play.
-Rowlands costarred with Paul Stewart in the 26-episode syndicated TV series Top Secret (1954-55),[11] and she guest starred on such anthology television series as Robert Montgomery Presents, Appointment with Adventure, Kraft Television Theatre, and Studio One (1955).
+Rowlands costarred with Paul Stewart in the 26-episode syndicated TV series Top Secret (1954-55), and she guest starred on such anthology television series as Robert Montgomery Presents, Appointment with Adventure, Kraft Television Theatre, and Studio One (1955).
 In 1956, she starred in Middle of the Night opposite Edward G. Robinson.
-She appeared alongside her husband John Cassavetes on an episode ("Fly Baby, Fly") of the 1959–60 NBC detective series Johnny Staccato.
+She appeared alongside husband Cassavetes on an episode ("Fly Baby, Fly") of the 1959-60 NBC detective series Johnny Staccato.
 She also appeared on an episode of the NBC western series, Riverboat, starring Darren McGavin, and the ABC adventure series, The Islanders, set in the South Pacific.
-Also in 1959, Rowlands appeared in the Western series Laramie episode titled "Run to Tumavaca".
 Rowlands made her film debut in The High Cost of Loving in 1958.

 According to Boston University film scholar Ray Carney, Rowlands sought to suppress an early version of Cassavetes' first film, Shadows, that Carney says he rediscovered after decades of searching.[12]
 Rowlands also became involved in the screenings of Husbands and Love Streams, according to Carney.
 The UCLA Film and Television Archive mounted a restoration of Husbands, as it was pruned down (without Cassavetes' consent, and in violation of his contract) by Columbia Pictures several months after its release, in an attempt to restore as much of the removed content as possible.
 At Rowlands' request, UCLA created an alternative print with almost ten minutes of content edited out, as Rowlands felt that these scenes were in poor taste.
 The alternative print is the only one that has been made available for rental.[13]